harshsingh32/React-JS-Movie-Search/README.md

 npm start

 Navigate to http://localhost:3000/ in your web browser to use the application.
+Project-
 https://cinemy.vercel.app/

 ## Technologies Used
-React JS
+- React JS
-HTML5
+- HTML5
-CSS3
+- CSS3
-Material-UI
+- Material-UI

 ## Contributing